tarantool/doc/doc/reference/reference_lua/decimal.rst

 The ``decimal`` module has functions for working with exact numbers.
-This is important when numbers are large or even the slighest inaccuracy is unacceptable.
+This is important when numbers are large or even the slightest inaccuracy is unacceptable.
 For example Lua calculates ``0.16666666666667 * 6``
 with floating-point so the result is 1.
 But with the decimal module (using ``decimal.new``